nacho4d/DataStructures/README.md

 Documentation can be geneated using `jazzy` command.

+    swift package generate-xcodeproj
     jazzy -x -scheme,DataStructures-Package -m DataStructures
-    open docs/index.html
+    open -a /Applications/Google\ Chrome.app docs/index.html

 ## Develop

-Open package in Xcode and develop as usual.
+Open package in Xcode 11 or higher and develop as usual.

     open package.swift